tommycalvy/demarcait/README.md

 - **Understanding Diagrams and Images**: We plan for Cait to be able to understand diagrams and images so that she can include them in her responses.

-- **Open Source Models**: The ability to have any open source large language model or embedding model as Cait's core brain.
+- **Open Source Models**: The ability to have any open source large language model and embedding model as parts of Cait's core brain.